 - Slice the rope in half lengthwise and place on the work surface cut side up.
 Twist together the ropes, cut side facing out, end to end.
 You can also cross the ropes in the middle, then twist them to the ends starting from the middle.

 - Place the twisted loaf in the prepared pan and cover with a damp cloth.
 Repeat with remaining dough and filling and transfer to the second loaf pan.
 Allow to rise at room temperature until puffed, 1-2 hours.

 - Preheat oven to 350˚F (180˚C).
 Bake the prepared loaves until deeply golden and cooked through, about 40-50 minutes.

 - While the loaves are in the oven, prepare the syrup.

 - In a small pot, combine the water and sugar over medium heat.
 Simmer until the sugar dissolves completely.
 Remove from heat and allow to cool slightly.

 - Allow to cool for a few minutes before removing from the pans.
-Cool to room temperature before serving.
+Cool to room temperature before slicing and serving.